torvalds/linux/Documentation/devicetree/bindings/submitting-patches.rst

      any DTS patches, regardless whether using existing or new bindings, should be placed at the end of patchset to indicate no dependency of drivers on the DTS.
-DTS will be anyway applied through separate tree or branch, so different order would indicate the serie is non-bisectable.
+DTS will be anyway applied through separate tree or branch, so different order would indicate the series is non-bisectable.

      If a driver subsystem maintainer prefers to apply entire set, instead of their relevant portion of patchset, please split the DTS patches into